canonical/docker.io-app/cli/docs/reference/dockerd.md

       --exec-root string                      Root directory for execution state files (default "/var/run/docker") --experimental                          Enable experimental features
-      --feature map                           Enable feature in the daemon --fixed-cidr string                     IPv4 subnet for the default bridge network --fixed-cidr-v6 string                  IPv6 subnet for the default bridge network -G, --group string                          Group for the unix socket (default "docker")
+      --feature map                           Enable feature in the daemon --firewall-backend string               Firewall backend to use, iptables or nftables --fixed-cidr string                     IPv4 subnet for the default bridge network --fixed-cidr-v6 string                  IPv6 subnet for the default bridge network -G, --group string                          Group for the unix socket (default "docker")